AqilMustaqim10/mern-pos/README.md

 ## 👨‍💻 Author

-Built step by step with ❤️ using Claude AI as a teaching assistant.
+Built by Built by AqilMustaqim

 ---